jcmdsbr/rabbitmq-delayed/README.md

-# Resume from RabbitMQ and Delayed Plugin from github
+# The RabbitMQ and Delayed Plugin from github :sunglasses:

+- Building a docker image from rabbitmq use delayed plugin

+## Give a Star! :star:

+If you liked the project, please give a star ;)

+## You need some of the fallowing tools :exclamation:

+-  Visual Studio Code or another editor

-## RabbitMQ Server
+## Description :books:

 Doc: [RabbitMQ](https://rabbitmq.com) is a [feature rich](https://rabbitmq.com/documentation.html)

-## RabbitMQ Delayed Message Plugin
+### RabbitMQ Delayed Message Plugin 💡

 This plugin adds delayed-messaging (or scheduled-messaging) to RabbitMQ.